 Update Audio Driver

-If experimenting with different sound formats and uninstalling your audio driver didn’t bring back your sound in Windows 10, it’s likely that you’re using the wrong audio driver.
+If experimenting with different audio enhancements and uninstalling your audio driver didn’t bring back your sound in Windows 10, it’s likely that you’re using the wrong audio driver.

 Using an incompatible audio driver may also cause the issue.
 You can update the driver manually or by the automatic method.